jhui/jhui.github.io/_posts/2017-03-17-Deep-learning-tutorial-2.markdown

     out = gamma * xhat + beta
 ```

 Batch normalization solves a problem called internal covariate shift.
 As weights are updated, the distribution of outputs at each layer changes.
+With many deep layers, the distribution is not normalized even we start from a normalized input.
 Batch normalization normalized data at each layer again.
-So we can use a higher learning rate that speed up learning.
+So the gradient descent can train the model faster and more accurate.
+As a side bonus, we can increase the learning rate higher without lower the accuracy.
 Batch normalization also help regularize $$W$$.

 In the training, we use the mean and variance of the current training sample.
 But for testing, we do not use the mean/variance of the testing data.
 Instead, we record a running mean & variance during the training and apply it in validation or testing.

 ```python
 running_mean = momentum * running_mean + (1 - momentum) * sample_mean
 running_var = momentum * running_var + (1 - momentum) * sample_var